Line-us/Line-us-Programming/README.md

 ## Protocol Details
 ### Introduction
 As of firmware 3.0.0 Line-us offers a webscokets API as well as the original TCP Sockets API.
 All of the commands and responses are the same across both of the APIs, but there are a small number of commands that are not avaialble in the websockets API for security reasons (for example `M587` to set WiFi details).
+Details are in the [GCode Specification Document](Documentation/GCodeSpec.pdf).

 ### Making a Connection
 The default name for Line-us is `line-us`, although it can be changed using the `M550` Gcode command or using the App.
 Line-us supports mDNS (Bonjour) so by default the hostname will be `line-us.local`.
 On a successful connection Line-us will respond with a `hello` message followed by `KEY:value` pairs for `VERSION` (firmware version number) `NAME` (the name of the Line-us) and `SERIAL` (the serial number of the Line-us).
 For example `hello VERSION:"3.2.0 Nov 17 2019 17:54:57" NAME:line-us SERIAL:123456`